randypausch/cs6910_assignment2/README.md

 python3 train_new.py

 ```
-For changing the hyperparameters, perform:
+For changing the hyperparameters, pass these command line arguments: (Default values are set in the code itself)

 ```